 The Wheelchair Sports and Recreation Club started off another season in the M.R.H. auditorium this month.
-The club holds a social and recreational program each Monday evening, and on September 28 members will hold their annual meeting and election of officers.
-Out-going president is Ted Misanchuk.
+The club holds a social and recreational program each Monday evening, and on September 28 members will hold their annual meeting and The work isn't social.
+It is, in a way, educational.
+And it has nothing to do with treatment, but everything with prevention.